qdgp/Project-of-ECE884/README.md

 Then run `generate_data.py`, this will generate a dataset which has 700 samples in each classes.
 After that, you can open the `model.ipynb` to train and test the model.

++ 	In this section we introduced 3 Bayesian models.
++	Bayesian Model 1 is a Bayesian by back prop model using the reparameterization trick the reparameterization trick is an approximative way in solving Bayesian function
++	Bayesian Model2 is another Bayesian by backprop methods that replaces the reparameterization trick/ reparameterization layers with the flipout layers.
+The flipout layers use Mont carol approximation to solve the Bayesian function.
++	One advantage of that method is its faster training time and more weights/ more degrees of freedom.
++	Bayesian Model 3 is an improvement over Bayesian model 2 with the training process with different layer shapes and different filter sizes.
+In this model we also preset categorical training, or how the model trains each class separately, and the effect hat has on the accuracy.

 ## Results and Discussion
 + 	In this project we create a Bayesian neural network model to quantify the uncertainty in the diabetic retinopathy dataset.
 +	While traditional neural networks have shown promising performance in many classification problems, measuring and quantifying uncertainties have received less attention.